2017 Northern India riots: Aftermath

-Police seized firearms from the Dera including a semi-automatic shotgun, one Mauser C96 carbine, some M1 Garand rifles, an M1 Carbine, various pistols, revolvers and some modified guns.
-There was also a Dera owned firetruck accompanying the convoy to court.
-The Haryana Police also said that there is a chance that the firetruck was carrying petrol instead of water.
+Police seized firearms from the DSS including a semi-automatic shotgun, one Mauser C96 carbine, some M1 Garand rifles, an M1 Carbine, various pistols, revolvers and some modified guns.
+A DSS owned Tata Motors fire truck which was escorting the convoy was impounded by the Haryana Police.
+The police suggested that the fire truck was carrying petrol.
 Narcotics were also seized from the convoy.
+29 vehicles, mostly luxury SUVs, were also impounded from the Dera convoy by Panchkula Police.

+A Special Investigation Team (SIT) was formed on August 27, 2017 to investigate the petrol in the fire truck's compartments.
+The team Haryana Police Commissioner A. S. Chawla confirmed that no flammable material was found in the fire truck by the crime unit and fire department.

 Police recovered 85 cartons of explosives that were used to make fireworks during a raid on an illegal fireworks factory owned by the DSS.

 There has not been a single conviction in 14 of the 152 cases of rioting that have been decided so far.

 The post mortem done on the deceased had confirmed that they all had bullet injuries.
 These people were shot either in the head, in the chest or in the back.
-On 6 September 2017 National Human Rights Commission of India (NHRC) directed the director general of police(Haryana), the commissioner of police of Panchkula and his deputy to take appropriate action but NHRC closed the case in 2021 because the case was before the Punjab and Haryana High Court.
-Followers of the Dera had filed a petition in the Punjab and Haryana high court in March 2018 in which they had claimed that actual death toll was much higher.
-However, the Ministry of Home Affairs (India) (MHA) on 29 March 2022 submitted data on complaints of police firing taken up by the NHRC in the year 2017 but made no mention of the deaths in Panchkula.
+On 6 September 2017 National Human Rights Commission of India (NHRC) directed the Director General of Police (Haryana), the commissioner of police and the Deputy Commissioner of Police (Panchkula) to take appropriate action but NHRC closed the case in 2021 because the case was before the Punjab and Haryana High Court.
+Followers of DSS had filed a petition in the Punjab and Haryana high court in March 2018 in which they had claimed that actual death toll was much higher.
+However, the Ministry of Home Affairs (MHA) on 29 March 2022 submitted data on complaints of police firing taken up by the NHRC in the year 2017 but made no mention of the deaths in Panchkula.

 Reaction

 The President of India, Ram Nath Kovind tweeted, "Violence and damage to public property after court verdict is highly condemnable; appeal to all citizens to maintain peace".
 Prime Minister of India, Narendra Modi condemned the violence and urged "everyone to maintain peace".
 While reviewing the situation with the National Security Advisor and the Home Secretary, he asked officials to "work round the clock to restore normalcy and provide all possible assistance that is required".

-Chief Minister of Haryana, Manohar Lal Khattar (BJP) admitted that there were lapses but asserted appropriate action was being taken.
+Chief Minister of Haryana, Manohar Lal Khattar admitted that there were lapses but asserted appropriate action was being taken.
 According to Chief Minister of Punjab Amarinder Singh, the fault in this mayhem lay with allowing people to gather, adding that "this sort of reaction was anticipated".

-The following month after the riots, Akhil Bharatiya Akhara Parishad, an umbrella organisation of 13 recognised akharas or monastic orders, denounced Ram Rahim Singh as a fake baba.
+The following month after the riots, Akhil Bharatiya Akhara Parishad (ABAP), an umbrella organisation of 13 recognised Hindu akharas (monastic orders), denounced Ram Rahim Singh as a fake baba.